There’s a New Rule on Rabbit Tattoos

 Let’s start with history:

 Back in the old days, nearly everybody used clamp tattooers, right?
 You pierce the ear, spread ink in the holes, coat it with petroleum jelly and hope you can still see it in two weeks…remember?
 In those days, tattoo combinations were fairly limited.
 My clamp came with just ten keys: 0-9.
 So my bunnies got crazy tattoos such as 589273 and 41835.
-Good luck trying to remember those.
+(I might have done it just to be a little bit annoying.)

 Even if you spent the extra money and bought an A-Z set, you still only had one key of each letter and number.
 So tattoos such as ABBY, BOOTS, and R2D2 were out of the question.